ZacharyGeurts/AMOURANTHRTX/README.md

 StoneKey.hpp is your gateway into the Empire.
 Add it to your cpp, never hpp.
 Why does buffermanager have one? long story, ask Grok.
 I did not want to wrestle any more for the moment, so that was the zero cost design I went with for now.
-And I mean it.
-I will paste three files at a time for one question.
-We are short files.

-"Return full code block and no stubs" is parlance around here.

 SDL3 and MeshLoader means the file format count is more 3 letter capitals than Linus Sebastian knows.
 Lets adjust your file input on entry, to be the best evah! ... eh.vah.